 \begin{proof} Let $\pi:\R^{n+1}\to\R^{m+1}$ be the linear map $\pi(y_0,y_1,\ldots,y_n)=(y_0,z_1,\ldots,z_m)$ where $z_j=\sum_{i=1}^n (v^{(j)})_i y_i$ for all $1\le j\le m$.
 Then $\ker\pi=\{(0,w):w\in\L^{\perp}\}$ is nontrivial, and $\{(f_0(x),\ldots,f_m(x)):x\in\R^n\}=\pi\{(\sum_{i=1}^n x_i^2,x_1^2,x_1x_2,\ldots,x_1x_n):x\in\R^n\}$.
 Thus convexity follows from Proposition \ref{prop:bd_soc} and Lemma \ref{lem:proj_bdcvx}. \end{proof}

-We have the following immediate Corollary when $m<n$, since in this case the linear forms do not span $\mathbb{R}^n$. \begin{corollary} Fix integers $n>m\ge 2$ and consider the following $m+1$ quadratic forms on $\R^n$: $f_0(x_1,\ldots,x_n)=\sum_{i=1}^n x_i^2,f_j(x_1,\ldots,x_n)=x_1 \ell_j$ for all $1\le j\le m$, where each $\ell_j$ is a linear form in $x_1,\ldots,x_n$.
+We have the following immediate Corollary when $m<n$, since in this case the linear forms do not span $\mathbb{R}^n$. \begin{corollary} Fix integers $n>m\ge 1$ and consider the following $m+1$ quadratic forms on $\R^n$: $f_0(x_1,\ldots,x_n)=\sum_{i=1}^n x_i^2,f_j(x_1,\ldots,x_n)=x_1 \ell_j$ for all $1\le j\le m$, where each $\ell_j$ is a linear form in $x_1,\ldots,x_n$.
 Then the set $\{(f_0(x),\ldots,f_m(x)):x\in\R^n\}\subseteq \R^{m+1}$ is convex. \end{corollary}

-Corollary \ref{cor:cvx} can be extended to quadratic forms defined on an arbitrary linear subspace, after choosing suitable bases.
+Corollary \ref{cor:cvx} can be extended to quadratic forms defined on an arbitrary finite dimensional real vector space, after choosing suitable bases.
 More generally, we only need for the first quadratic form to be positive definite, and the remaining ones to have a common linear factor.

-\begin{proposition} Fix integers $n>m\ge 2$ and $V$ be any real vector space of dimension $n$.
+\begin{proposition} Fix integers $n>m\ge 1$ and $V$ be any real vector space of dimension $n$.
 Let $f_0,\ldots, f_m:V\to \R$ be quadratic forms on $V$ such that $f_0$ is positive definite (on $V$), and there exists linear form $\ell:V\to\R$ such that for all $1\le i\le m$, $f_i(x)=\ell(x)\ell_i(x)$ for some linear form $\ell_i:V\to\R$.
 Then the set $\{(f_0(x),\ldots,f_m(x)):x\in V\}\subseteq \R^{m+1}$ is convex. \end{proposition}

 \begin{proof} If $\ell$ is identically zero on $V$, then we have $\{(f_0(x),\ldots,f_m(x)):x\in V\}=\{(c,0,\ldots,0): c\ge 0 \}$ which is clearly convex.
 Thus from now on assume $\ell$ is a nonzero linear form.